 Speech and Swallowing Therapy for Cancer Patients

-Patients living with and being treated for mesothelioma and other types of cancers can benefit from working with speech and language therapists during and after treatment.
-While it may not initially seem relevant, the impact of cancer, chemotherapy, and other treatments can include damage and side effects that make swallowing, speaking, and communicating more difficult.
+Patients living with mesothelioma and other types of cancers can benefit from speech and language therapy during and after treatment.
+While it may not seem relevant, the impact of cancer, chemotherapy, and other treatments can cause side effects that make swallowing and speaking difficult.

-Exercises and strategies that speech and language therapists use with patients can help patients regain the ability to speak well, improve vocabulary, find alternative ways to communicate, and strengthen the muscles involved in swallowing, making it easier to drink and eat.
-Any cancer patients who experience these language, speaking, or swallowing difficulties during treatment or in recovery should talk to their doctors about working with a speech and language therapist.
+Speech and language therapists use specific exercises to help patients regain the ability to speak well, improve vocabulary, find alternative methods of communication.
+These exercises also strengthen muscles involved in swallowing, making it easier for patients to drink and eat.
+Cancer patients who experience language, speaking, or swallowing difficulties during treatment should talk to their doctors about working with a speech and language therapist.

 What is Speech and Language Therapy?

-Also known as speech and language pathology, speech and language therapy is a type of care that provides patients with exercises, guidance, and treatments to improve communication, speaking, vocabulary, tone and volume, and the ability to swallow.
-Anyone who struggles in any of these areas, regardless of the underlying cause, can benefit from working with a speech and language professional.
+Also known as speech and language pathology, speech and language therapy provides patients with exercises, guidance, and treatments to improve speaking, vocabulary, tone, volume, and the ability to swallow.
+Anyone who struggles in these areas, regardless of the underlying cause, can benefit from working with a speech and language professional.

-Speech and language therapists are licensed health professionals with advanced and specific training in language, speaking, hearing, and swallowing disorders.
+Speech and language therapists are licensed health professionals with advanced training in language, speaking, hearing, and swallowing disorders.
 They help improve vocabulary, voice tone annunciation, sentence structure, and speaking.
-They help patients improve the ability to swallow and eat.
+These important professionals also help patients improve the ability to swallow and eat.
 They also work with patients who have cognitive challenges that make communicating difficult.

 Chemo Brain and Communication Challenges

-Any cancer patient going through or finished with chemotherapy may benefit from working with a speech and language therapist because of certain side effects this treatment causes.
-The term chemo brain isn’t an official medical term, but it is what many patients use to describe a group of cognitive symptoms they experience.
+Any cancer patient going through chemotherapy can benefit from working with a speech and language therapist.
+There are specific side effects of treatment that speech and language therapy can address.
+While “chemo brain” isn’t an official medical term, many patients use it to describe a group of cognitive symptoms they experience during chemotherapy.
 The more official term is cancer treatment-related cognitive impairment, or CTRCI.
-Experts don’t actually know what causes chemo brain, and some patients get the symptoms before ever having chemotherapy.
+Experts disagree on what causes chemo brain, and some patients develop symptoms before ever having chemotherapy.
 There are likely many factors at play.

-Regardless of the cause, chemo brain causes a number of uncomfortable and disorienting symptoms sometimes described as cloudiness or fuzziness in the brain:
+Regardless of the cause, CTRCI causes a number of uncomfortable and disorienting symptoms sometimes described as cloudiness or fuzziness in the brain.
+Symptoms include: